What Is Real Honey Made Of?

 The specific make-up of different types of honey is conditional.
 Factors like climate, environment, pollen source, and the process of ripening impact ratios like sugar-water content in the end product.

 The beekeeper also plays a role.
 Harvesting at the optimum times influences the components in honey.
-If harvested early, water content may be higher than intended.
+If harvested early, the water content may be higher than intended.
 Wait too long and some of your honey may crystallize.
 In both of these scenarios, viscosity and quality may be affected.

 What Sugar Is Honey Made Of?